patriciogonzalezvivo/glslViewer/README.md

 * `u_view2d`: 2D position of viewport that can be changed by dragging

 The following variables are used for fragment shaders that mimic a 3d model.
+See examples/menger.frag.

 * `u_eye3d`: Position of the camera

 * `u_centre3d`: Position of the center of the object